gdobler/mHealth/README.md

 # mHealth
-Detection of cigarette signage in street-level imaging
+Detection of tobacco signage in street-level imaging